codyshoward/laplace/README.md

 Welcome to Laplace, a tool for observing and balancing work.
 Created and maintined by Cody S Howard.
-Contact: codyshoward@gmail.com
+Contact: codyshoward@gmail.com "One is all, all is one." - Yomi no Tsugai

 Update: 01/10/2024
 Load_analyzer.go and load_generator.go are both working as intended.